material-components/material-components-web/README.md

 > Note: This guide assume you have webpack configured to compile ES2015 into JavaScript.
 See this [getting started guide](docs/getting-started.md) for pointers on how to configure webpack.

-Now that you have webpack configured to compile ES2015 into JavaScript, lets include the ES2015 files from the Material Design ripple.
-First install the Node dependency:
+To include the ES2015 files for the Material Design ripple, install the Node dependency:

 ```
 npm install @material/ripple